Parliament researcher rejects China spying claims

 House of Commons Speaker Sir Lindsay Hoyle is due to make a statement in Parliament at 14.30 BST.

-His lawyers quoted him as saying: "It is wrong that I should be obliged to make any form of public comment on the misreporting that has taken place.
+Lawyers for the researcher quoted him as saying: "It is wrong that I should be obliged to make any form of public comment on the misreporting that has taken place.

 "However, given what has been reported, it is vital that it is known that I am completely innocent.